woctezuma/steam-reviews/README.md

 ### Ranking by hype

+A hype of 0.300 means that 30.0% of the reviews are classified as joke reviews.

   0. AppID: 623080	Hype: 0.300	(planetarian HD)
   1. AppID: 410830	Hype: 0.281	(ARENA GODS)
   2. AppID: 502800	Hype: 0.270	(SENRAN KAGURA ESTIVAL VERSUS)